 -see Defacing of Monuments for thutmose vs Necho

-Thutmose III Battle of Megiddo as Necho II Battle of Megiddo?
-(1457 = 609 BC)
+Thutmose III Battle of Megiddo as Necho II Battle of Megiddo?-probably no (1457 = 609 BC)

 -This might be the best example of why these two are the same person.
 They both have epoch “battle of megiddos”.
 These two battles with the same name and same location are believed to be two separate events simply because one is dated archaeologically w/ Egyptian history and the other biblically.
 You can read about them here and here…